 Susan R. Wolf (1952 – ) is a moral philosopher who has written extensively on meaning in human life.
 She is currently the Edna J. Koury Professor of Philosophy at the University of North Carolina at Chapel Hill.
 She addresses the topic of the meaning of life, among other places, in her essay: “Happiness and Meaning: Two Aspects of the Good Life.”

 Active engagement refers to being griped or excited by something.
 Active engagement relates to being passionate rather than alienated about something, whereas being engaged is not always pleasant since it may involve hard work.
-Projects of worth suggests that some objective value exists, and Wolf argues that meaning and objective value are linked.
-While Wolf offer a philosophical defense of objective value she claims that “there can be no sense to the idea of meaningfulness without a distinction between more and less worthwhile ways to spend one’s time, where the test of worth is at least partly independent of a subject’s ungrounded preferences or enjoyment.”[ii]
+Projects of worth suggest that some objective value exists, and Wolf argues that meaning and objective value are linked.
+While Wolf offers a philosophical defense of objective value she claims that “there can be no sense to the idea of meaningfulness without a distinction between more and less worthwhile ways to spend one’s time, where the test of worth is at least partly independent of a subject’s ungrounded preferences or enjoyment.”[ii]

 To see this point, first consider that people’s longings for meaning are independent of whether they find their lives enjoyable.
 They may have a fun life but might come to think it lacks meaning.
 Second, why do we seem to have an intuitive sense of meaningful and meaningless lives?
 Most of us would agree that certain kinds of lives are or are not meaningful.
 Both of the above suggest that objective values are related to meaning.